 Living in this “ecological debt” cannot last forever.
 World Resources Institute estimates that 85% of the world’s forests have been cleared, degraded, or fragmented, leaving only 15% intact.
 A 2010 report from the United Nations stated, “80 percent of the world’s fish stocks for which assessment information is available are reported as fully exploited or overexploited.”
 The planet’s resources are finite, and if we continue to extract and consume at a rate greater than the Earth can replenish itself, we will eventually run out of virgin materials to extract.

-Extraction and resource depletion occur, in large part, to obtain materials for consumer goods.
+Extraction and resource depletion occurs, in large part, to obtain materials for consumer goods.
 Many of these consumer goods are single-use items; objects we use once, then throw away.
-It has been estimated that 99% of the materials flow in North America is discarded within 6 months of a product’s purchase (source).
+Most of the material goods that flow into North American markets get discarded (The Story of Stuff).
 This figure includes the “upstream waste” (waste generated during extraction, manufacturing, and production of items), as well as the consumer goods, themselves, that are thrown away.

 The Zero Waste Solution